cpsievert/cpsievert.github.com/_posts/2014-06-01-visualizing-ggplot2-internals-with-shiny-and-d3.md

 TL;DR -- I built [this shiny app](https://cpsievert.shinyapps.io/ggtree/) to visualize ggplot2
 internals.

-I'm fortunate enough to be participating in the Google's Summer of Code program where I'm helping develop the R package [animint](https://github.com/tdhock/animint).
+I'm fortunate enough to be participating in Google's Summer of Code program where I'm helping develop the R package [animint](https://github.com/tdhock/animint).
 This package is one of [many](http://ggvis.rstudio.com/) [attempts](http://rcharts.io/) to bring interactive web graphics to the R console.
 Animint's approach is somewhat unique in it's translation of ggplot2 code to